 The Department of Biological Sciences offers research and training that leads to the M.S. and Ph.D. degree.
-Graduate students craft programs of study that include a cutting edge research project, courses that support their particular interests, and at least one semester of a teaching experience in consultation with their research sponsor and a faculty advisory committee.
-Opportunities for research span the biological disciplines from molecular biology to ecosystem ecology and include computational, experimental, theoretical, and applied approaches.
-Our faculty and staff encourage graduate students to reach their full creative and scholarly potential.
-We take a holistic approach to graduate education by considering not just research skills, but also the ability to communicate effectively with their professional colleagues and undergraduate students.
+Graduate students, in consultation with Major Advisors, design programs of study that include cutting edge research, courses that support their particular interests, and at least one semester of a teaching experience in consultation with their research sponsor and a faculty advisory committee.
+Opportunities for research span the biological disciplines from molecular biology to ecosystem ecology and include computational, experimental, empirical, theoretical, and/or applied approaches.
+Our faculty members encourage graduate students to reach their full creative and scholarly potential.
+We take a holistic approach to graduate education by promoting both research skills and the ability to communicate effectively with professional colleagues and undergraduate students.
 In addition to their research program, graduate students may elect to earn a graduate certificate in "The Future Professoriate," which includes mentored classroom teaching.
 In short, our program fosters individually tailored programs that lead to successful careers in research and education.
-We encourage prospective students to explore the research programs of potential sponsors.
-Faculty members maintain web pages that present their research activities.
-Contacting individual faculty and their students prior to formal application provides an opportunity to explore mutual interests.
+We encourage prospective students to visit the department's website to learn about research focus areas and associated interdepartmental programs, and to explore the research programs of potential Major Advisors by perusing faculty web pages.
+Contacting individual faculty members and their students prior to formal application provides an opportunity to explore mutual interests.

 Interviews with potential research sponsors in the department are recommended.
 The department sponsors a recruitment weekend in spring when applicants are able to meet faculty and graduate students.
 The department pays the travel expenses of highly qualified applicants for visits during the recruitment weekend (or at other times as well).